-The next day, we drove over to Joystick’s house for the early afternoon, making a diversion to my parents’ house further to the west in Northamptonshire for lunch, and to collect a selection of my models from the Lord of the Rings Strategy Battle game system – that being a tabletop game played with 28mm miniatures, produced by Games Workshop alongside their more popular Warhammer system, and based on Tolkien’s universe.
+The next day, we drove over to Joystick’s house for the early afternoon, making a diversion to my parents’ house further to the west in Northamptonshire for lunch, and to collect a selection of my models from the Middle-Earth Strategy Battle game system – that being a tabletop game played with 28mm miniatures, produced by Games Workshop alongside their more popular Warhammer system, and based on Tolkien’s universe.
 I talked about the game previously in my South East Lake District post – it was a fairly big part of my school years, being one of the main things that my group of friends did when we met up.
 Despite the fact that I’ve never really been that bothered about the game itself – I’m not really one for board games either; I just don’t find most of them interesting – it was one of my main hobbies; I still have loads of the models (and a gaming table) in the cellar at my parents’ house.
 The five of us still occasionally play; once a year or so, if we’re lucky.

 The five of us gradually assembled during the afternoon, and after that spent just a very pleasant two days together until we parted ways after lunch on the Sunday.
 Among the activities on offer were talking late into the night, playing board games, and enjoying Joystick’s cooking, including a very fun veggie-sausage-in-rolls-of-mashed-sweet-potato concoction for Friday’s dinner.
 For Sunday lunch we enthusiastically made omelettes, only to realise Joystick had no salt, and ended up using crushed stock cubes instead, which worked surprisingly well.

-We did indeed play the Lord of the Rings Strategy Battle Game, spending most of Saturday on that in fact, as we did a little tournament of five rounds (that being a number that lets each of us play every other exactly once, and requires each of us to sit out only once).
+We did indeed play the Middle Earth Strategy Battle Game, spending most of Saturday on that in fact, as we did a little tournament of five rounds (that being a number that lets each of us play every other exactly once, and requires each of us to sit out only once).
 We’ve done these several times – indeed every time that four or five of us have had a whole day to play together since we left university – and we have a little trophy (see photo above), which grows a layer every time, with the victor’s name painted on it.
 Climbing Programmer had a well-deserved win this time; it was his first time on the trophy.

 The other activity worth mentioning is that, on the Sunday morning, we went for a walk around the Irthlingborough Lakes and meadows – Irthlingborough sit just to the north of the River Nene, which in this area sits in a wide, flat, marshy valley with lakes all over the place.
 Despite it being extremely hot for April, was a really nice walk – the lakes were just very pretty, and we enjoyed clambering about among some trees.
 All in all, it was a really lovely weekend!